christso/HopeToken/README.md

 * transfer back tokens so the transaction is reversed.
 This will undo the transfer() function.
 * burn tokens that should not have been minted.

-# Deployment

-Deploy onto Main Network using geth.

-Test transfer tokens using end-user tools like MyEtherWallet or MetaMask, similar to the workflow for the [COSS Token](https://coss.io/coss-token-based-fee-split-allocation-tutorial).

-# Automation

-Create NodeJS app that watches the DMD blockchain, get the token balances in ETH addresses, mints the new coins (by invoking mint()) and sends them off using web3.

 # Truffle Commands

 Getting Started